Nearest Neighbor Sampling for Covariate Shift Adaptation: Related work

 \paragraph{Other references} The idea of nonparametric sampling is a standard one in the field of texture synthesis.
 In particular, the choice of 1-NN resampling was often used as a fast method to generate new textures from a small sample.
 See \citet{truquet2011nonparametric} for a literature review in this context.
 Our conditional sampling framework bears resemblance with traditional bootstrap sampling as there is random generation according to some estimated distribution.
 In contrast, the original bootstrap method is usually made up using draws from the standard empirical measure $(1/n) \sum_{i=1} ^n \delta_{X_i,Y_i}$.
 Here another distribution, $\hat P $, has been used to generate new samples.
 Moreover, our goal is totally different here.
 While the bootstrap technique was initially introduced for making inference, here the goal is to estimate an unknown quantity $Q(h)$ which appears in many machine learning tasks. \citet{kpotufe2021covshift} theoretically study covariate shift adaptation under the assumption that we have access to a labeled sample both from the source and the target distribution.
-Although they consider a $k$-nearest-neighbor-based method, it is essentially different from ours since they perform the $k$-NN method on the union of the source and the target sample. \citet{lee2013pseudo} proposed pseudo-labeling unlabeled data in the context of semi-supervised learning. \citet{wang_pseudo-labeling_2023} uses the idea of pseudo-labeling in covariate shift adaptation.
+Although they consider a $k$-nearest-neighbor-based method, it is essentially different from ours since they perform the $k$-NN method on the union of the source and the target sample. \citet{lee2013pseudo} proposed pseudo-labeling unlabeled data in the context of semi-supervised learning. \citet{wang_pseudo-labeling_2023} proposed a hyper-parameter selection method for kernel ridge regression under covariate shift using pseudo-labeling.
 The author focuses on model selection in regression problems while we study the mean estimation that can be applied to a wider range of supervised learning problems.